tonyghiani/mnt/packages/react-props-check/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/tonyghiani/mnt/blob/main/LICENSE) file for details.
 You are free to use and distribute this package under the terms of the MIT License.

-For more information and advanced usage, please refer to the [official documentation](https://github.com/tonyghiani/react-props-check).